ITK-TTK4235/.github/profile/README.md

 ### Step 2: Click on "main.pdf" or download the newest release as a zip-file
 <img src="https://github.com/ITK-TTK4235/.github/blob/main/step2.png" alt="Step 2" height="300" width=auto>

+## Github issues and suggestions

+We encourage students to submit Github issues for issues, bugs and suggestions for improvements (follow [this link](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart) for a quick guide on how to submit an issue to a Github repository).
+However, we expect the submitted issues to follow some simple guidelines:

+- Be nice ☺️
+- Avoid duplication
+- One issue per issue
+- Short and descriptive titles 🤏
+- Provide relevant screenshots, links and mentions
+- Describe why it needs to be solved
+- Be objective 🤓
+- Describe how to reproduce the error/bug 🐛

+---

 Remember, this organization is not just about managing course content but also about fostering a community of learning and collaboration.
 Feel free to reach out with suggestions or improvements!